scoutmimik/clearchat1.7/README.md

-this is taking way too long to code
+this is took way too long to code needs mixins to work